Safe-Surfer/SafeSurfer-Desktop/README.md

 Read our [contribution guide](docs/CONTRIBUTING.md) to get started!
 We'd love your help on this project, together helping families and individuals stay safe on the internet!

+## Roadmap
+If you'd like to see our plans for future versions of this app.
+Check out our [roadmap](docs/ROADMAP.md)

 ### Translating Safe Surfer desktop
 <a href="https://hosted.weblate.org/projects/safe-surfer/translations">
     <img src="https://hosted.weblate.org/widgets/safe-surfer/-/translations/multi-auto.svg" alt="Translation status" />